2026 U.S. Army T2COM Best Squad Competition

 |0

-This work, 2026 U.S. Army T2COM Best Squad Competition [Image 3 of 3], by SPC Nina Cortez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 2026 U.S. Army T2COM Best Squad Competition [Image 7 of 7], by SSG Cory Long, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.